 About me

-My background is in Microbiology and Computational Biology (UAB, Spain and VUB, Belgium).
+My background in Biotechnology and Biomolecular Sciences (BSc Autonomous University of Barcelona, Spain and MSc Vrije Universiteit Brussel, Belgium).
 During my PhD (Raes Lab, VIB-KU Leuven, Belgium) I researched the microbiota-gut-brain axis, seeking to characterise the microbial production and degradation of neuroactive compounds in metagenomic data, and performing the first population-level study on the link between the gut microbiome and anxiety and depression (Valles-Colomer et al, Nat.
 Microbiology 2019).
 The study was included in “Nature milestones 2019” as milestone paper in human microbiota research, and was awarded a recommendation from F1000Prime.
+Towards the end of my PhD another question became increasingly important to me: how do we acquire such health- and disease-associated bacteria?